 Finally, vehicle tracking means staff can easily identify vehicles parked to one side waiting for a delivery.

 Most drive-throughs have several lanes for placing orders, which then converge at a single delivery point.
 Computer vision software such as Aquaji tells staff which order to deliver, based on the vehicle approaching the delivery point.

-The content shown on outdoor menu boards is also customized automatically, depending on the time and the day of the week.
+The content shown on exterior menu boards drive-thru is also customized automatically, depending on the time and the day of the week.
 Breakfast items are shown in the morning, sandwiches and salads at lunchtime and full meals at dinner times.

 The outdoor digital menu board is generally connected to the restaurant’s cash register and inventory management system.
 Products that are out of stock are no longer shown, and products with excess stock are promoted based on pre-established rules.

-With Navori QL, creating content for an outdoor digital menu board is quick and easy.
+With Navori QL Content Manager, creating content for an outdoor digital menu board is quick and easy.
 Dynamically integrating previously created content into QL Designer will take less than an hour.

 The Customer Journey